 Current through the 2020 Regular Session of the South Carolina General Assembly.
-Current through State Register Volume 44, Issue , effective , 2020.
+Current through State Register Volume 44, Issue No. 10 (October 23, 2020).
 Any changes approved by the General Assembly will be incorporated as soon as possible.

 (Effective To Be Completed, 2020)